siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 The first beam splitter only prepares two coherent arm beams.
 The loading question belongs to recombination, not to the initial split (see @sec:split).

-Equal-beam constructive interference therefore doubles the fields, quadruples the instantaneous energy density, and gives
+The input laser carries intensity $2u$.
+The first beam splitter produces two arm beams of amplitude $E_0$ and intensity $u$ each.
+At recombination, the two equal arm amplitudes add in phase: $E_0 + E_0 = 2E_0$, intensity $4u$ at the bright fringe.
+Each arm is the equal-amplitude in-phase response to the other ($k=1$), so

 $$
 c_{\mathrm{eff}}=\frac{c}{2}.
 $$

-The standard output reading assigns the bright output density $2u_0$ and predicts no delay.
+The recombiner routes this $4u$ overlap into the output ports: bright port carries $2u$, dark port $0$, recovering the input laser energy.
+The ordinary reading reports a $2u$ output beam propagating at $c$ and predicts no delay.
 The experiment is a direct time-of-flight test between these two readings.

 ---